 Language: Applicants may choose to work in any Indian language including English.Your application needs to clearly mention the language in which you will submit the report.
-As the assessment of your research proposal, will be conducted in English, please also include an English translation of the proposal, CV and writing sample.
+As the assessment of your research proposal (delete the comma here) will be conducted in English, please also include an English translation of the proposal, CV and writing sample.

 Grant Sizes: : Up-to 5 fellowships ranging from Rs.50, 000 to Rs.1 lakh will be awarded.Fellows are free to continue their primary occupation.
 Proposals above one lakh will not be reviewed.
 The fellowship grant will be released in installments against specific deliverables.
 CRY does not fund any capital expenditure incurred by the fellow towards this Fellowship.

 Duration: The duration of the fellowship is one year.
 Proposals where duration exceeds

 a year will not be considered

 Dissemination:Research findings will be made available to activists, academics, development practitioners and interested general public through multiple fora, including language translations to influence the course of the debate on child rights and the best interest principle.

 Ownership: While fellows will retain authorship of the final research report and content, all information and insights gathered will be available to the widest group of people, free of cost.
 Fellows are free to publish the insights of their research efforts, with appropriate acknowledgement to the National Child Rights Research Fellowship and CRY.
 Fellows will also inform CRY about publication of their work.